getbase/base/readme.md

 ## Documentation

-The best way to get started is to view the [Base Styleguide](//unpkg.com/@getbase/base/index.html)
+The best way to see what is inside Base is to view the [Styleguide](//unpkg.com/@getbase/base/index.html).

 * * *